 After all, you should be careful with too demanding as you may lose your child’s trust!

-Online gaming tips for parents to protect children on the network:
+Online gaming safety tips for parents to protect children on the network:

 - Never forget to check whether your child’s computer has the updated security software, web browser OS, anti-virus software.
 It is pretty prominent to have the latest versions of them to protect the computer against cyber attacks.